iamsahil01/ExpenseTracker/README.md

 The application will automatically create the necessary database and tables on first run.
 By default, it connects to MySQL on `localhost:3306` with username `root` and password `password`.

-To change these settings, modify the database connection parameters in `src/main/java/com/expensetracker/dao/DatabaseManager.java`.
+To change these settings, modify the database connection parameters in `src/main/java/com/expensetracker/util/DatabaseUtil.java`.

-## Screenshots

-(Add screenshots here)

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.